Deepika-Siriah/Projects/H1B analysis/README.md

 3. Determine the best prediction model
 4. Provide recommendations

 This will be valuable to employers to understand the factors responsible for a certified case status since a company has to put in valuable investement when sponsoring an employee.
+Hence, they will be interested in this model.